 What is a systems integrator?
-Here’s what you need to know

 System integrator

-To help your team meet the demands of these initiatives successfully and without having to involve many internal resources, you can engage with system integrators (SIs).
+Your organization will, inevitably, need to embark on time-sensitive, business-critical technology initiatives.
+To help your team meet the demands of these initiatives successfully and without involving many internal resources, you can engage with s systems integrator (SI).

-Definition of a system integrator
+Definition of a systems integrator

 System integrator use cases